hsk81/duke.js/README.md

 # Duke.js: a minimal JavaScript interpreter

 Duke.js is a minimal JavaScript interpreter, which has been build with [Duktape] &ndash; an embeddable and portable Javascript engine with a compact footprint.
-The `duke` interpreter consumes a single line of JavaScript code and then executes it, while it's possible to run an entire script by having it (automatically) minified.
+The `duke` interpreter consumes JavaScript code from the standard input and then evaluates it.

 ## Prerequisites